StevenTammen/bibledocs.org/content/live-content/focusing-on-the-spiritual-general-background-and-practical-considerations/_index.md

 1. [ ] Our citizenship is in heaven, not of this temporary world.
 1. [ ] Every spiritual victory will be rewarded with glory that far outweighs whatever pain and trouble we face on this earth.
-1. [x] Focusing on the spiritual is largely automatic for a believer
+1. [x] Focusing on the spiritual is largely automatic for a believer.
 1. [ ] Prayer and concentrating on God's Word helps us reorient to the proper spiritual perspective.

 # Which of these statements about the military metaphor are true?